LoserCheems/WonderfulMatrices/examples/pretraining/README.md

 # Instructions for pre-training Doge

-We build the Doge by doing PerTrain on [Smollm-Corpus](https://huggingface.co/datasets/HuggingFaceTB/smollm-corpus).
+We build the Doge by doing Per-Training on [Smollm-Corpus](https://huggingface.co/datasets/HuggingFaceTB/smollm-corpus).

 ## Setup